 - Connect your Xperia device to the computer using a USB cable.

 - Xperia device: When prompted by the Allow access? message, tap ALLOW.

 Note: Xperia 1 IV, Xperia 10 IV, and Xperia 5 IV set the USB connection mode to file transfer with the instruction after connecting your Xperia to the computer.

 - Computer: After a few moments, the Xperia Companion application detects your device, then click Software repair on the Xperia Companion home screen.

 - Follow the on-screen instructions.

-Tip: If you can’t turn off your device, before performing a software repair, force it to shut down.
-To shut down, press and hold down the power key and the volume up key simultaneously until the device emits three vibrations.
+Note: If you can't turn off your device before performing a software repair, force it to shut down.
+To shut down, press and hold down the power and volume up keys simultaneously until the device emits three vibrations.